zubairabid/zubairabid.github.io/_posts/2021-08-22-homerow_interception_1.md

 computer sees:  Super↓   e↓   Super↑   e↑
 ```

-This is suboptimal, and under ideal conditions the behaviour would be similar
+This is suboptimal, and under ideal conditions, the behaviour would be similar
 to:

 Desired: